movestore/movestore.github.io/copilot-r-sdk.md

 ```

 ### Artefacts
-MoveApps allows the creation and saving of different files directly by the R function, like e.g. csv, pdf, png, ..., so called `artefacts`.
-Those can be created by the usual R command for writing of the specific type of file.
+MoveApps allows the creation and saving of different files directly through the R function (e.g. csv, pdf, png), so called `artefacts`.
+Those artefacts can be created by the usual R command for saving the specific type of file.
 It is important to set the path for saving as `paste0(Sys.getenv(x = "APP_ARTIFACTS_DIR", "/tmp/"),"*.***")` (`*.***` is the name of the file, see example for csv and png below) and add the row `"createsArtifacts": true` in the [appspec.json](appspec.md).
 After running the App, the artefacts can then be downloaded from the `Show Downloads` list.
 ```
 rFunction = function(username, password, data) {
     # Do something